This post may contain affiliate links.

-This Vegetable Lo Mein is easy to make and comes together in under 30 minutes!
+This Vegetable Lo Mein recipe is easy to make and comes together in under 30 minutes!
 It makes for the perfect healthy weeknight dinner and can easily be made gluten-free if needed.

 I love making noodles for a quick and easy weeknight dinner.
 Anything from Thai Red Curry noodles to Singapore noodles, they always take under 30 minutes to make and are filling and delicious.